valit-stack/Valit.Docs/docs/validation-rules/index.rst

             	.GetAllRules();
     }

-Then we can validate our ``OrderModel`` by using the created provider:
+Then we can validate our ``OrderModel`` using the created provider:

 .. sourcecode:: csharp